Taking time to care for each person's way into their involvement of the project and the quality of their experience is what I like to concentrate on.

 In Bristol 2001 - 2010

-A great decade spent in Bristol's communities.
+This was a great decade spent in Bristol's communities.
 Here I established my work as a community artist and had long-term relationships with institutions and organisations.
 I worked with Bridport Royal Children's Hospital, Travelling Light theatre company, acta community theatre, Sure Start, Age Concern, Bristol Libraries, Bristol Museum.
 I would be directing youth and community and intergenerational theatre projects.
 Delivering community wide oral history projects and producing related books.
 I worked at the bedside as a storyteller and story maker at the Children's Hospital.

 I also formed tinker and bloom as company "promoting enjoyment in the little things," and raised funds to deliver oral history projects, touring exhibitions, processional community celebrations and community theatre projects.